Come Dancing: Broadcast

 In 1950, Come Dancing joined Television Dancing Club, and the two programmes ran on alternate weeks until 1964, when the latter finished.
 At its peak, in the late 1960s and 1970s, it attracted audiences of ten million.
 The last regular series was aired in 1995 (with no series in 1982 or 1987); this was followed by International Come Dancing specials in 1996 and 1998.
-The final episode, a 50th anniversary special, was presented by Rosemarie Ford and broadcast on BBC One from the Royal Albert Hall in London on 29 December 1998.
+The final edition, a 50th anniversary special, was presented by Rosemarie Ford and broadcast on BBC One from the Royal Albert Hall in London on 29 December 1998.

-In 2023, BBC Four began repeating episodes of the show from the 1970s.
+In 2023, BBC Four began repeating editions of the show from the 1970s.
 The entire 1979 run was repeated by BBC Four in January and February alongside an episode from 1977 and the Grand Final from 1974.
 On 12 October 2024, the channel repeated the 1990 Grand Final, as part of an 80th birthday celebration night for former Come Dancing presenter Angela Rippon, which also features future Strictly head judge Len Goodman as part of the judging panel.
+On 1 February 2026, BBC4 aired the 1978 Grand Final as part of an evening remembering its presenter, Terry Wogan, around the tenth anniversary of his death.